Yaser Abdel Said: Murders of Amina and Sarah

-After Christmas in 2007, Amina and Sarah ran away with their mother Patricia to Tulsa, Oklahoma, where Amina's boyfriend had relatives.
+After finding out his daughters had boyfriends, Said put a gun to Amina's head and threatened to kill her, prompting Patricia Owens and her daughters to flee on Christmas Day 2007.
+With the two girls boyfriends, they were able to rent an apartment in Tulsa, Oklahoma, where Amina's boyfriend had relatives.

+Said, after having inundated Patricia with phone calls (from himself and other relatives) that were initially unsuccessful, eventually convinced her to return home with the girls on December 31, 2007.
 Patricia allegedly told her daughters that December 31 was her mother's death anniversary and that she wanted to drive to East Texas to put flowers on her grave.
-However, Said, after having inundated Patricia with phone calls (from himself and other relatives) that were initially unsuccessful, eventually convinced her to return home with the girls.
 When Patricia communicated this change of plans to her daughters, Sarah reluctantly agreed to return, while Amina refused, ultimately seeking refuge in her friend's house.
 Patricia drove to the friend's house and pounded on the door, starting an argument with Amina to try to convince her to return to Said.
 Amina still refused to go.
 Patricia insisted and stood unmoved in the doorway, saying that her father had forgiven her and would like the girls to return home.

 On January 1, 2008, Yaser Said took Amina and Sarah to his taxi cab, kissed them, and told them he was taking them out to eat.
 Patricia initially wanted to come along, but Said told her that he wanted to talk to the girls himself.
 He drove them both to Irving, where he shot both girls to death in the taxi cab.
 Amina, who was shot twice, died instantly, while Sarah, who sustained nine shots, managed to call 911 before she died, screaming "Help, my dad shot me!
 I'm dying, I'm dying!"

 Said's taxi was soon discovered by another cab driver outside the service entrance of the Omni Mandalay Hotel (now the Omni Las Colinas Hotel).

 Aftermath

-After the murders, Said disappeared and although it was first assumed he fled to Egypt, no such record was ever found.
+Said disappeared and although it was first assumed he fled to Egypt, no such record was ever found.
+After the murders, Owens turned over a green ammo box belonging to Said to the Irving Police Department.
+According to Detective Randall Johnson, the lead detective on the case, some of the 9mm bullets in the case matched the shell casings found at the murder scene.

 Owens filed for divorce in 2009.
 Alleged sightings of Said driving a taxi in New York City and in Newark, New Jersey, prompted the FBI to issue a statement suggesting he could be in the area.
 On December 4, 2014, Said was added to the FBI Ten Most Wanted Fugitives with a $100,000 reward for any information leading to his arrest.
 Said evaded capture by law enforcement for 12 years and spent six years on the FBI's Ten Most Wanted list.